 - Complete order – This will mark the order as complete and then display the order details on screen.

-- Check in – This will marked the order as ‘checked in’ and then display the order details on screen.
+- Check in – This will mark the order as ‘checked in’ and then display the order details on screen.

-- Check out – This will marked the order as ‘checked out’ and then display the order details on screen.
+- Check out – This will mark the order as ‘checked out’ and then display the order details on screen.